ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Compare that haphazard approach to deploying a standardized shipping container where the boat and port operator can work with a single form factor, using standardized equipment and shippers and a single, flexible form of packaging for all of their goods.
 Historically, the usage of standardized shipping containers unlocked a paradigm shift that reduced costs of global shipping by orders of magnitude.
 Packaging software in a standardized container that can be run on any system in the same way provides an analogous advancement in capability and efficiency.

  The most common way you'll interact with containers is through a software system called Docker.
-Docker provides a declarative programming language that lets you describe, in a file called Dockerfile, how you want the system set up i.e., what programs need to be installed, what files go where, what dependencies need to exist. en you build that file into a container image which provides a representation of the entire file system specified
+Docker provides a declarative programming language that lets you describe, in a file called Dockerfile, how you want the system set up i.e., what programs need to be installed, what files go where, what dependencies need to exist.
+Then you build that file into a container image which provides a representation of the entire file system specified

 by your Dockerfile. at image can then be moved to and run on any other machine with a Docker-compatible container runtime, with the guarantee